Antwoine Hackford: AFC Wimbledon

-On 30 July 2025, Hackford signed for newly-promoted League One club AFC Wimbledon on a two-year contract, with the option for a further year.
-He scored his first goal for The Dons in a Carabao Cup first round victory at Gillingham in August 2025.
+On 30 July 2025, Hackford signed for newly promoted League One club AFC Wimbledon on a two-year contract, with the option for a further year.
+He scored his first goal for the Dons in an EFL Cup first round victory at Gillingham in August 2025.
 He quickly settled in at the club due to manager Johnnie Jackson playing in a similar style to Darren Moore, Hackford's previous manager at Port Vale.
+He scored six goals in 44 games across the 2025–26 campaign.
+This tally included the club's Goal of the Month for August and October, as well as the winning goal at Wigan Athletic that secured Wimbledon's safety from relegation.

+Swindon Town

+He signed a two-year contract with League Two club Swindon Town after being bought for an undisclosed fee on 1 September 2026, saying it was an "easy decision" after talking with manager Ian Holloway.

 International career

 Hackford has represented England at under-15 and under-16 levels.

 Personal life

 Born in England, Hackford is of Trinidadian descent.
 His brother is boxer Anthony Tomlinson.